elatov/elatov.github.io/_posts/2012-09-04-vcap5-dcd-objective-3-6-determine-datacenter-management-options-for-a-vsphere-5-physical-design.md

 >
 > *   Service Modeling across the entire service lifecycle
 > *   Workflow automation from approvals provisioning, through de-provisioning
-> *   Automatically sends email notifications and approval requests Lastly here is a snapshot of the application from &#8220;
+> *   Automatically sends email notifications and approval requests Lastly here is a snapshot of the application from "

-<a href="http://www.slideshare.net/khanyasmin/vmware-service-manager-9-asset-management" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.slideshare.net/khanyasmin/vmware-service-manager-9-asset-management']);">VMware Service Manager 9 &#8211; Asset Management</a>&#8220;:
+<a href="http://www.slideshare.net/khanyasmin/vmware-service-manager-9-asset-management" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.slideshare.net/khanyasmin/vmware-service-manager-9-asset-management']);">VMware Service Manager 9 - Asset Management</a>":

 <a href="http://virtuallyhyper.com/wp-content/uploads/2012/09/vm-serv-mana-sub-request.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2012/09/vm-serv-mana-sub-request.png']);"><img class="alignnone size-full wp-image-3338" title="vm-serv-mana-sub-request" src="http://virtuallyhyper.com/wp-content/uploads/2012/09/vm-serv-mana-sub-request.png" alt="vm serv mana sub request VCAP5 DCD Objective 3.6 – Determine Datacenter Management Options for a vSphere 5 Physical Design " width="1035" height="495" /></a>

-Lastly you can use the &#8216;Asset Tag&#8217; option for a VM to keep track of VMs manually.
+Lastly you can use the 'Asset Tag' option for a VM to keep track of VMs manually.
 You can also use PowerCLI to look for VMs with certain tag as well.
-VMware Blog &#8220;<a href="http://blogs.vmware.com/vsphere/2012/03/acessing-virtual-machine-advanced-settings.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://blogs.vmware.com/vsphere/2012/03/acessing-virtual-machine-advanced-settings.html']);">Accessing Virtual Machine Advanced Settings</a>&#8221; talks about the process.
+VMware Blog "<a href="http://blogs.vmware.com/vsphere/2012/03/acessing-virtual-machine-advanced-settings.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://blogs.vmware.com/vsphere/2012/03/acessing-virtual-machine-advanced-settings.html']);">Accessing Virtual Machine Advanced Settings</a>" talks about the process.
 Of course use VMware Configuration Manager to keep track of configuration changes.
 This was discussed in <a href="http://virtuallyhyper.com/2012/08/vcap5-dcd-objective-2-4-build-manageability-requirements-into-the-logical-design/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/2012/08/vcap5-dcd-objective-2-4-build-manageability-requirements-into-the-logical-design/']);">Objective 2.4</a>

 ### Based on the logical design, identify and implement release management technologies, such as Update Manager.

-From &#8220;<a href="http://www.vmware.com/files/pdf/vum-perf-vsphere5.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://www.vmware.com/files/pdf/vum-perf-vsphere5.pdf']);">VMware vCenter Update Manager 5.0 Performance and Best Practices</a>&#8220;:
+From "<a href="http://www.vmware.com/files/pdf/vum-perf-vsphere5.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://www.vmware.com/files/pdf/vum-perf-vsphere5.pdf']);">VMware vCenter Update Manager 5.0 Performance and Best Practices</a>":

 > VMware vCenter™ Update Manager (also known as VUM) provides a patch management framework for VMware vSphere®.
 IT administrators can use it to patch and upgrade:
 >